NCIOCPL/r4r-content/resources/resource120.md

 id: 120
 title: MethylMix
 description: >
-  MethylMix identifies differentially and transcriptionally predictive methylated genes within a disease.
+  MethylMix is an algorithm to identify hyper- and hypomethylated genes for a disease.

 website: https://bioconductor.org/packages/3.1/bioc/html/MethylMix.html
 toolTypes: